- Describe the emotional effects of stressful events, such as deployment, on children and families.

 - Prepare Ximena for what will stay the same: she'll sleep at grandma's like she does sometimes now, she'll still go to your child development program, play her favorite games, eat her favorite foods, and have her special dolls and toys.

-- Create personalized stories about her parents and what is going on while they are away for Ximena to read while she is at preschool.
+- Create personalized stories about her parents and what is going on while they are away for Ximena to read while she is at child care.

-- Create special items that could comfort Ximena during difficult times in the classroom (e.g., make a pillow out of one of mom or dad's shirts for Ximena to sleep with).
+- Create special items that could comfort Ximena during difficult times in child care (e.g., make a pillow out of one of mom or dad's shirts for Ximena to sleep with).

 - Provide Ximena with a consistent routine and predictable rituals at child care.

-- Include reminders at child care about routines that seem difficult for Ximena.
+- Include reminders at school about routines that seem difficult for Ximena.
 You can do the same about routines that have been challenging at home as well.

-- Talk with Ximena about emotions and encourage her to share her emotions by drawing pictures or writing notes to her parents.
-Remember, you can help young children write the words they share aloud.
+- Talk with Ximena about emotions and encourage her to share her emotions by "writing" notes to her parents through her art projects.
+Add captions to her art as she tells you about it.
 Comfort her when she needs extra support.

 - Share messages or notes that the parents sent to the child development center to be shared with Ximena.